pyeventsourcing/eventsourcing/docs/topics/domain.rst

 atomically in the order they were created, otherwise the recorded state of the aggregate may become inconsistent with respect to that which was desired or expected.

+Generally speaking, method names should use the imperative mood, and event class names should use past participles (regular or irregular).

 .. _Domain events: